 I think Luke finishes Acts this way to remind the church that yes we are called out of worldliness but not out of the world.
 The first 20 chapters give us an idea of what that looks like.
 Chapters 21 to 28 extend the call to the readers.
 We are called into relationship with God but not out of human relationships.
 We are called to renew creation as renewed creations not to disengage.
 We are called out of our comfort zones that we may demonstrate the comfort of Christ.

 So now the question: am I actively involving myself in building the Kingdom of God or am I going through the motions of a private faith?
-I want to say yes.
+I want to say the first one.
 After all, I’m employed full time overseas for the purpose of growing the Kingdom here.
 I do a lot of “missional” things.
 But does that guarantee that I’m a Kingdom laborer?

 Unfortunately, it’s quite easy to appear to be doing Kingdom of God work while actually building the kingdom of self.
 It’s quite easy to do things dutifully for God in order to feel better about myself or to place myself above others who are not as sold out as I am.
 That turns my stomach even to write, but I know that this kind of motivation seeps into my heart.